sforesi/u3_hw_sequelize_practice/README.md

 You'll be creating a database with a theme of your choosing.
 You must have the following:

-- Atleast 3 models
+- At least 3 models
-- Table names must be lowercased and snakecased
+- Table names must be lowercased and snake_cased
 - CRUD queries for each model
-  - read
+  - **C** reate
-  - update
+  - **R** ead
-  - create
+  - **U** pdate
-  - delete
+  - **D** elete

-You can hard code in information for the create, update and delete.
-You can either create 3 seperate files or one file for all of these queries.
+You can hard code in information for the create, update, and delete.
+You can either create 3 separate files or one file for all of these queries.

 ## Getting Started

 These commands should be done in order.
+Remember, if you are a Windows user, these commands will be different obviously.

 ```sh
 npm init